 You all know by now that I love using cranberries in my cooking; sauce, with veggies – so good with Brussels sprouts – and especially desserts.
 Cranberries also add a festive touch to all your dishes.
 Especially around the Holidays Cranberries add a festive flavorful touch.

-This year once again cranberries will be the star on my holiday dessert table – from easy make ahead tea breads to an rich cheese cake and a sparking show stopping white cake.
+This year once again cranberries will be the star on my holiday dessert table – from easy make-ahead tea bread to a rich cheesecake and a sparking show-stopping white cake.

-Isn’t this a beautiful cake – looking like a new fallen snow on Christmas morning.
+Isn’t this a beautiful cake – looking like new-fallen snow on Christmas morning.
 The white cake is light and moist, one of my favorite recipes that I use over and over, just changing the filling and frosting.

 A deliciously easy cake, perfect after a meal, but I like to serve this cake with brunch or when sharing a cup of coffee with friends.

-Tea breads are great to make ahead and freeze for up to a month.
+Tea bread is great to make ahead and freeze for up to a month.
 I always around the holidays have a few in my freezer for when friends drop in or if I want to bring as a hostess gift.
 I wrap the tea bread in cello wrap which you can purchase at a craft store and tie with a festive bow.

-In New England we have fresh picked cranberries from fall to December.
+In New England, we have freshly picked cranberries from fall to December.
 Cranberries freeze well so I buy extra to freeze and use during the winter months in my cooking.

 I have many recipes on my blog with cranberries!